 What Motivates You Example Answers

-Below, we'll cover three example answers to help give you some inspiration on what to say when asked “what motivates you?”
+Below, we'll cover three sample answers to help give you some inspiration on what to say when asked “what motivates you?”

 Example #1: